Corporate Profile

 Research Projects

-- researching the portion of consumption by decedents using Statistics Canada's Survey of
+- researching the portion of consumption by decedents using Statistics Canada's Surveys of

-Household Spending 2000, while maintaining the family's standard of living in the absence of the
+Household Spending in 2000, 2007, and 2008, while maintaining the family's standard of living in the absence of the

 deceased in the household, by income level and family size (first ever in Canada) - see C.L.
 Brown,

-Damages: Estimating Pecuniary Loss (Aurora, Ontario: Canada Law Book), 2005, chapter 7,
+Damages: Estimating Pecuniary Loss (Toronto, Ontario: Canada Law Book, a Thomson Reuters business), 2022, chapter 7,

-and C.L.Brown (2005) "Personal consumption rates for Canada: Differentiated by family size and Income Level using SHS (2000) data" Vol 17, No. 2, spring/summer 2004 Journal of Forensic Economics;
+and C.L.Brown (2012) update of "Personal consumption rates for Canada, Using 2007-08 Survey of Household Spendin, Varying by Family Size and Income Level" Vol XXIII, No. 2, 2012 Journal of Forensic Economics;

 - constructing first ever working life expectancy tables for Canadians that reflect interruptions